 Microsoft Teams is fast becoming the collaboration hub for most digital activity at work, so it is increasingly essential that Microsoft Visio documents are part of this workspace.
-Visio diagrams are created for a variety of reasons, such as process flow diagrams, network infrastructure, desk layouts, organisation charts, to name but a few.
-Visualisations really increase the understanding of information, but it is easy to mis-represent data if the graphics drawn by one person are not seen by others, giving them the opportunity to challenge and improve the representations.
+Visio diagrams are created for a variety of reasons, such as process flow diagrams, network infrastructure, desk layouts, organization charts, to name but a few.
+Visualizations really increase the understanding of information, but it is easy to mis-represent data if the graphics drawn by one person are not seen by others, giving them the opportunity to challenge and improve the representations.

 Now that Visio documents can be integrated within Teams, this collaboration can be undertaken in several ways.